jhabriel/potential_reconstruction/README.md

 # A linear potential reconstruction technique for cell-centered finite volume methods

-This repository contains the necessary files to reproduce the results from: *A linear potential reconstruction technique based on Raviart-Thomas basis functions for cell-centered finite volume approximations to the Darcy problem* by J. Varela, C.
+This repository contains the necessary files to reproduce the results from [1].
-E. Schaerer and E. Keilegavlen, submitted to the Proceeding Series of the Brazilian Society of Computational and Applied Mathematics, 2024.

 ## Requirements